 Home insurance coverage falls into two different categories: sum insured cover and total replacement cover.

-The more common of the two, sum-insured home insurance covers property damage costs up to a certain amount decided upon by you.
-The danger with this type of home insurance is that if the set amount you decided on is not enough to cover the total costs of your property’s repairs or rebuild, you will find yourself underinsured and having to make payments from your own account to cover the difference which may not be possible.
+The more common of the two, sum-insured home insurance covers property damage costs up to an amount decided by you.
+You can risk being underinsured with sum-insured coverage, because it is possible the amount you decide on will not be enough to cover the total cost to repair or replace your property.

 Enter a few details about your home loan and see how much you could save on your repayments

 Lendi is the trading name of Lendi Pty Ltd (ACN 611 161 856), a related body corporate of Auscred Services Pty Ltd (ACN 164 638 171, Australian Credit Licence 442372).
 We will never sell your email address to any third party or send you nasty spam, promise.

 # Quoted rate applies only to PAYG loans with LVR of 80% or less with security in non-remote areas.
 All applications are subject to assessment and lender approval.